 Online counseling has been shown to be effective at managing and treating a variety of mental health disorders and concerns.
-In a study conducted by the Centre for Psychiatry Research at Karolinska Institutet in Sweden, researchers found that “four weeks of therapy delivered over the internet can help people with anger and aggression.”
+In a study conducted by the Centre for Psychiatry Research at Karolinska Institute in Sweden, researchers found that “four weeks of therapy delivered over the internet can help people with anger and aggression.”

-Anger management can be an issue for kids and adults alike.
-If your child is struggling to gain control over their anger, it may be helpful to seek professional support for them.
-Working with an in-person or online therapist, your child can discuss their life with someone who’s equipped to help.
 A therapist can give them practical tools for controlling their anger and tips for overcoming it.
 This can allow your child to look forward with more optimism and you to feel more confident about their future as their parent.
 You can also meet with a therapist to discuss what your child is going through and receive support throughout their healing process.